ruiagmsousa/ruiagmsousa.github.io/content/papers/agg-green-elasticity/index.md

 ##### Abstract

-We propose a new methodology to estimate the aggregate elasticity of substitution between pollutant and non-pollutant energy.
-Exploiting the variation in US states’ energy mixes, we find that the elasticity is closer to 1 than previously thought.
-Our estimates preclude subsidies as the sole policy tool to enact the long-run energy transition.
-We also propose a model that connects aggregate and sectoral elasticities, and find the average energy end-user elasticity to be 0.72.
-We also conclude that aggregate elasticities do not necessarily rise with the clean energy share.
-Ultimately, transportation and electricity generation are the main drags on the aggregate elasticity.
+We develop a methodology to estimate the aggregate elasticity of substitution between pollutant and non-pollutant energy.
+Leveraging variation in US states' energy mixes, we estimate an elasticity of 0.6 - statistically much closer to unity than prior studies - implying subsidies alone are insufficient for a long-run energy transition.
+A model linking aggregate and sectoral elasticities yields an average end-user elasticity of 0.72.
+We show that increasing the clean energy share without raising micro-elasticities reduces aggregate elasticity.
+Finally, the transportation sector significantly constrains overall substitutability.

 ---

 ##### Figure 4: Energy Consumption and Relative Prices.